 - 3 tablespoons mayonnaise

-- fresh chives or green onions for garnish
+- fresh chives or crispy fried onions for garnish

 Cover eggs with cold water in a medium sized saucepan.